 When they began building their asset management program, Sackville needed to build their data from the ground up.
 They were missing accurate historical costs and replacement costs for the majority of their assets.
 Through the asset management consulting program, they were able to discover their gaps and their capacity to fill those gaps in a reasonable timeline.
-Michael stated that one of the most important changes they have made is to their data gathering processes.
-With CityWide Asset Manager and the data templates provided by PSD, municipal staff are able to gather the right data for each asset going forward, ensuring that the next generation of municipal staff have comprehensive information and processes in place.
+Michael stated that one of the most important changes they have made is to their data-gathering processes.
+With Citywide Assets and the data templates provided by PSD Citywide, municipal staff are able to gather the right data for each asset going forward, ensuring that the next generation of municipal staff has comprehensive information and processes in place.

 There are a number of publicly available guides and frameworks for corporate asset management.
 However, these guides cannot take into consideration the community’s unique characteristics.
 Each community has different financial resources, human resource capacities and expertise, geography, and asset portfolio.
 Without taking into consideration these individual qualities, strategies derived from ready-made frameworks are often unachievable for small communities.